aetperf/Edsger/README.md

 ####  Run method options

-The `run` method can take the following arguments besides the source vertex index:
+The `run` method can take the following arguments besides the source/target vertex index:

 - `path_tracking` : bool, optional (default=False)

-Whether to track the shortest path(s) from the source vertex to all other vertices in the graph.
+Whether to track the shortest path(s) from/to the source/target vertex to all other vertices in the graph.

 ```python
 dijkstra = Dijkstra(edges)